SMS language: Effect on verbal language use and literacy

 He further observes that this is by no means a cause for bad spelling, where in fact, texting may lead to an improvement in the literacy of the user.

 There are others who feel that the claims of SMS language being detrimental to English language proficiency are overrated.
 A study of the written work of 100 students by Freudenberg found that the actual amount of use of SMS language found in the written work was not very significant.
 Some features of SMS language such as the use of emoticons was not observed in any of the written work by the students.
 Of all the errors found, quite a substantial amount cannot be attributed to use of SMS language.
-These included errors that have already appeared even before the advent of SMS language.
+These included errors that appeared before the advent of SMS language.

 There are also views that SMS language has little or no effect on grammar.
 Proponents of this view feel that SMS language is merely another language, and since learning a new language does not affect students' proficiency in English grammar, it cannot be said that SMS language can affect their grammar.
-With proper instruction, students should be able to distinguish between slang, SMS language and correct English and use them in their appropriate contexts.
+With proper instruction, students should be able to distinguish between slang, SMS language and standard English and use them in their appropriate contexts.